qemu/qemu/docs/devel/qapi-code-gen.rst

 A union's discriminator may not be conditional.

-Likewise, individual enumeration values be conditional.
+Likewise, individual enumeration values may be conditional.
 This requires the longhand form of ENUM-VALUE_.

 Example: an enum type with unconditional value 'foo' and conditional value 'bar' ::